okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 * AMR claims weren't accepted when the inbound SAML assertion was encrypted.
 (OKTA-658533)

-* An error occurred when the value for `postLogoutReidrectUris` in an OpenID Connect app was more than 65,535 characters.
+* An error occurred when the value for `postLogoutRedirectUris` in an OpenID Connect app was more than 65,535 characters.
 (OKTA-627678)

 * Authorize requests with invalid `max_age` parameter values resulted in errors.
 (OKTA-654751)